dalealleshouse/software-simplicity/README.md

 1. System Complexity

 ## Automated Complexity Measures
+There are amazing algorithms that are capable of identifying complexity via static code analysis.
+This is the easiest type of complexity to mitigate.

 Cyclomatic Complexity
 - First introduced in 1976 by Thomas J. McCabe in seminal paper *A Complexity Measure*